 Your sales data is a goldmine for cross-merchandising ideas.
 Dig into your point-of-sale (POS) system to see which items are frequently purchased together.
 You might discover surprising combinations you hadn't considered, like a specific brand of coffee and a particular pastry.
 That’s your cue to create a "morning coffee break" display.
 This data-driven approach takes the guesswork out of your strategy.
 Beyond the numbers, pay attention to how people move through your store.
 By understanding their behavior, you can shape the customer's shopping journey and introduce them to items they might not have noticed otherwise.

-Consider Your Profit Margins
+Always Consider Your Profit Margins

 Cross-merchandising is also a powerful tool for increasing profitability.
 The goal is to pair items strategically to lift your overall margin.
 A classic technique is to place a high-margin accessory next to a popular, lower-margin anchor product—for instance, premium charging cables next to the latest smartphones.
 Customers who have already decided on the big-ticket item are often open to adding on smaller, related purchases.
 This strategy taps into the power of impulse buys.
 When a complementary item is right there, it’s easy for a customer to add it to their cart.
 It’s about presenting value in a way that directly supports your financial goals and showcases the successful retail environments you've built.

-Design Displays That Convert
+How to Design Displays That Convert

 Once you’ve chosen your product pairings, the next step is to present them in a way that captures attention and makes sense to your customers.
 A great cross-merchandising display isn’t just about placing items next to each other; it’s about creating a mini-story that solves a problem or inspires a new idea.
 The right design choices can turn a passive browser into an active buyer.

-Choose the Right Custom Fixtures
+Find the Right Fixtures for Your Display

 The foundation of any great display is the fixture itself.
 Your fixtures should highlight your products, not overpower them.
 Think about how you can use custom retail fixtures to group related items together logically.
 For example, a tiered table can showcase a complete outfit, from the main apparel piece down to the accessories.
 The goal is to create a visually appealing setup that encourages shoppers to explore.
 Consider interactive elements or themed props that make the display more engaging and help tell the story of how the products work together.